amstel85/idevelop-floating-circle-button/readme.txt

 This plugin adds a customizable WhatsApp button to your WordPress website.
 It allows visitors to easily initiate a new conversation directly in the WhatsApp application.
 You can configure the button's appearance, position, and the pre-filled message for the conversation.
+This version includes general improvements and bug fixes.

 == Installation ==
 1.  **Automatic Installation:**